Journal of Pain Research: Yoga Reduces Pain, Stress

 Mindfulness is a form of active mental awareness rooted in Buddhist traditions; it is achieved by paying total attention to the present moment with a non-judgmental awareness of inner and outer experiences.

-Presently, there is no ‘Fibromyalgia-specific’ medical test.
+Presently, there is no ‘Fibromyalgia-specific’ medical test, or cure.
 Treatments, like anticonvulsants and antidepressants can help control certain symptoms.
-There is no cure.

 Source:cortisol, fibromyalgia, general health, insomnia, sleep, stress, yoga